nicolas-leonel-corbalan/nicolas-leonel-corbalan/README.md

 - Laravel (PHP)
 - MySQL, MongoDB

-### 💻️ What I'm Into
+### 💻️ What I'm Doing Now

-I enjoy creating simple, useful stuff.
-Tools, small apps, ideas that turn into something real.
-I care about making things clean, fast, and easy to use.

-### 🌱 Right Now

-- Actively looking for a job
-- Improving my skills every day
-- Building projects with actual purpose
-- Trying new things and experimenting with some ideas
+I'm actively looking for my first professional experience.
+And in the meantime, I'm improving my skills, building projects, and experimenting with new ideas.

 ### 🌈 Fun Facts